 We all know that being hit by a car in a crosswalk generally results in liability for a motorist.
 This is because New York Vehicle and Traffic Law requires all motorists to yield to the right-of-way of a pedestrian in a crosswalk.
 As long as a pedestrian does not suddenly leave the curb or other place of safety, including not walking right into the path of an oncoming vehicle which is so close that it was impracticable for the vehicle to stop, a pedestrian will have the right of way.
 This usually results in liability if a pedestrian is knocked down in a crosswalk.
 However, what happens when a pedestrian is hit by a car outside a crosswalk in Queens?
 This can result in drastically different liability issues, including it being the fault of the injured pedestrian.

-This is why victims and their families need to retain an experienced Queens pedestrian knockdown lawyer at Cohen & Cohen Law Group, P.C.
+This is why victims and their families need to retain an experienced Queens pedestrian knockdown lawyer at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 We have dedicated our practice to protecting the rights of those who have been seriously injured or catastrophically harmed due to the reckless, careless, or negligent conduct of another person, business, or government entity.
 This included pedestrians who have been hit by a car outside a crosswalk in Queens, NYC, Long Island, or anywhere else in New York.
 If you or a loved one were seriously injured after being hit by a car, or if a loved one was wrongfully killed, ask our Queens pedestrian knockdown lawyers for help.

 Pedestrian Knockdown Statistics: Dangerous and Deadly Accidents